The EU’s common system of value added tax (VAT)

 - imports of goods — usually the EU country where they arrive;

-- supply of services — where the services are supplied.
+- supply of services — where the services are deemed to be supplied.
 This depends not only on the nature of the service supplied but also on the status of the customer receiving the service.
+The general rule is that a service is taxed at the place of the customer, if it is a business, or at the place of the supplier, if the customer is a private individual.
 To ensure that the service is taxed at the place where it is actually used, there are some exceptions to these general rules, such as:

 - services connected with immovable property (real estate);